-Further information about the club or fishing equipment can be had by contacting Isabel on 082 895 3819.
-To get to the Water Sports Club probably the best way is to drive down Main Street then turn left into Island Street past the Village Inn and down to a T junction with Manten Marina in front of you, Turn left go right down the end and you will see the club.
+To get to the Water Sports Club probably the best way is to drive down Main Street then turn left into Island Street past the Village Inn and down to a T junction with Manten Marina in front of you, Turn left go right down the end and you will see the club on the right.
 There is another good spot called Kylie Bay and to get there at the Manten Marina T junction turn right travel about five hundred metres and you will see the park on your left.
-Kylie Bay doesn’t have so many facilities as the Water Sports Club but it is usually free to fish from or a small charge depending on whether there is anbody on the gate – and you can also camp there but you really need your own washing and toilet facilites.
+Kylie Bay doesn’t have so many facilities as the Water Sports Club but it is usually free to fish from or a small charge depending on whether there is anybody on the gate – and you can also camp there but you really need your own washing and toilet ffacilities.

 To See What Can Be Caught In The Vaal Dam Check Out The Ultimate Angling Website